argoproj-labs/argo-client-gen/README.md

 # argo-client-gen

-Used to generate Argo Workflows clients
+Used to generate Argo Workflows clients.